by Arlene Berg

 TU B’SHEVAT – pronounce “Tu” as “too,” and “Shevat” with a short “e” and “a.”
 The accent is on the “vat.”

 TU B’SHEVAT is Hebrew for “the fifteenth of Shevat.”
 Shevat is the Jewish month comparable to January – February.
-It is celebrated on sunset January 25, 2013 through nightfall January 26, 2013.
+It is celebrated on sunset Tuesday, January 30, 2018 and ends at sunset, Wednesday, January 31, 2018.

 Tu B’Shevat is sometimes referred to as “Jewish Arbor Day,” but this minor holiday is really more than just a day for planting trees.
 The Talmud, the foremost Jewish commentary, says that the winter season in Israel, with its heavy rainfall, comes to an end on Tu B’Shevat, and the sap of the trees becomes active, generating new life for the trees.
 Thus, Tu B’Shevat is also known as “The New Year of the Trees.”